 Useful cooking tips and delicious recipes for the outdoor kitchen.

 It doesn’t always has to be freeze-dried trekking meals.
-With some preparation you can cook delicious fresh outdoor meals with minimalist cooking equipment.
+With some preparation you can cook delicious fresh outdoor meals and coffee with minimalist cooking equipment.

 Pizza in a flash